Plant life and trees are critical to the survival of humans, and to the regulation of ecosystems and the environment.

 Providing medicines – a quarter of all modern medicines came originally from rainforests

 Providing food diversity

 Helping to regulate climate – Tropical forests regulate global and regional climate-systems by acting as heat and water pumps

 Helping to prevent flooding, soil loss and siltation

-What we do know is that although Earth has more trees on it than 35 years ago, rainforest deforestation is one of the asterisks to that stat, as rainforests are still being depleted (more so than other types of tree cover).
+Some reports indicate that Earth has more trees on it than 35 years ago, but rainforest deforestation is one of the asterisks to that stat, as rainforests are still being depleted (more so than other types of tree cover).